 In some cases, the procedure may be done without saline.
 For example, it wouldn’t be used during pregnancy.

 Doppler ultrasound may be used at the same time, with the same transducer.
 This can give information about how blood is flowing through the vessels in your uterus.

 Why might I need sonohysterography?

-sonohysterography to help diagnose a number of health conditions, including:
+Healthcare providers use sonohysterography to help diagnose a number of medical conditions, including:

 - Uterine fibroids

 Your healthcare provider might advise this test if you have symptoms that suggest a problem with your uterus, such as: